Resolved Hypnotherapy Reading, led by Paul Hughes BA Hons, ADip Hyp (NC), MNSHP, CHFP, UKCP.

 Nobody grows up wanting to be a therapist.
 How did it happen to me?

 Fireman?
 Policeman?
 Astronaut?
 Doctor?
 That’s the kind of thing I was thinking about as a kid.
-Becoming a hypnotherapist wasn’t an option.
+Becoming a psychotherapist and hypnotherapist wasn’t an option.
 I barely knew they existed.

 When the idea first came to me, the idea of becoming a therapist, I wondered why it had.
 What had I done in the past to suddenly cause me to wake up thinking that I could train in such a career?